dagardner-nv/NeMo-Agent-Toolkit-Examples/README.md

 Each example is a self-contained directory that contains a README with instructions for running the example.

-All examples require a local clone of this repository, UV, and a Python 3.11+ environment.
+All examples require a local clone of this repository, uv, and a Python 3.11+ environment.
 Please follow the instructions below to get started.

 1. Clone the repository